Buy an existing business

 • Sole proprietorship: A business is owned by a single individual.
 To transfer ownership, the individual would simply sell the assets of the business to the new owner.

 • Partnership: A business is owned by two or more people.
-To transfer ownership, the partnership agreement would need to be changes for the new ownership structure.
+To add or remove owners, the partnership agreement must be updated.

 • Corporation: The business is owned by shareholders.
 To transfer ownership, the shares of the corporation would need to be sold to the new owner.

-• Limited liability company (LLC): The business is owned by members.
-To transfer ownership, the operating agreement of the LLC would need to be changed to reflect the new ownership structure.
+• Limited liability company (LLC): An LLC is owned by members.
+To transfer ownership, the LLC's operating agreement must be updated.